 World-renowned Yosemite National Park is understandably crowded, especially in the summer, with August typically the busiest month.
 Easily accessed from San Francisco, the beloved park includes landmarks such as El Capitan, Half Dome and Glacier Point and tons of stellar photo ops.
 No wonder thousands of people, from families to luxury travelers, come from all over the world to visit Yosemite.

-So how do you beat the crowds in Yosemite?
-Why not consider a private tour led by experts who know the park inside and out?
+So how do you beat the crowds?
+Why not consider a private Yosemite tour led by experts who know the park inside and out?

 Whether on your own or on a public or private tour, or drive yourself, here are a few trips to escape battling crowds:

 Go in Winter

 Apparently the entire world got the memo to visit Yosemite from June to October.
 The park is much less crowded in late fall and winter.
 Of course, this requires a different mindset.
 Obviously you must dress warmly, and vehicles need snow chains.